Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 $ cp /opt/contrast-data/Contrast.war /var/lib/tomcat7/webapps/Contrast.war
 ```

-Once the WAR is deployed, you should be able to start your newly configured and distributed TeamServer.
+Once the *WAR* is deployed, you should be able to start your newly configured and distributed TeamServer.
 If you run into any problems, please let our Technical Support team know right away and we will help.

 ## More Information
-Please let us know if you are interested in specific topics below.
-We will expand our documentation based on customer demand.

 * [Load Balancing with nginx](http://blogs.mulesoft.com/dev/tomcat-tcat-server/load-balancing-apache-tomcat-with-nginx/)
 * [Using nginx as a Load Balancer and for SSL Handoff](http://spin.atomicobject.com/2013/07/08/nginx-load-balancing-reverse-proxy-updated/)
 * [memcache session manager](https://github.com/magro/memcached-session-manager)

+If you are planning to explore a distributed configuration of Contrast, please contrast our [Technical Support Team](https://support.contrastsecurity.com).
+They would love to hear from you and keep track of your progress.